-- Another hotel that made my head turn was The Flint located in ___ Belfast.
+- Another hotel that made my head turn was The Flint.
 The photos tell a story of modern conveniences married to an antique building, which is a great metaphor for Belfast’s working-class roots.

 - For a budget option, I will continue recommending ibis hotels especially to those who haven’t stayed in them before.
 For a clean, functional hotel with friendly service, this chain is a great way to stretch your money while traveling.

 - Bonus: I normally try to recommend 3 lodging accommodations with my city write-ups but I couldn’t pass up the opportunity to link to a houseboat you can stay on!

 Have you been to Belfast?
 Anything else readers should squeeze into their 48 hours?
 Let me know in the comments!